-The following 9 Servant Leadership practices enhance employee motivation, as well as improving team-member personal growth – i.e. Self-Actualization levels.
+The following 9 Servant Leadership practices enhance employee motivation, as well as improve team-member personal growth – i.e. Self-Actualization levels.

-- Open lines of communication to discover personal problems.
-Ask questions about their feelings; ask for their input on ideas and possible changes in methods; ask if there is anything you as their leader can do to improve things for them.
+1. Open lines of communication to discover personal problems.
+Ask questions about their feelings.
+Ask for their input on ideas and possible changes in methods.
+Ask if there is anything you as their leader can do to improve things for them.
 Answer their emails, even when just to say “Thank You” for your input and/or suggestion.

-- Listen to their comments with a deep-seeded, caring and empathetic concern.
+2. Listen to their comments with deep-seated, caring, and empathetic concern.
 Observe their non-verbal communications.
 Maintain receptiveness of what is being said to understand the “will” and “intent” of their communications.
-Listen intently to the “spirit” and “mind-set” of what is being said without injecting your leadership desire to solve their problems.
-Be a skilled empathic listener.
+Listen intently to the “spirit” and “mindset” of what is being said without injecting your leadership’s desire to solve their problems.
+Be a skilled, empathetic listener.

-- Accept them as people with worth and value – or as Maxwell says, “Treat everyone like a “10”.
-Assume good intentions in every behavior, but refusing to accept bad behavior.
+3. Accept them as people with worth and value – or as Maxwell says, “Treat everyone like a “10”.
+Assume good intentions in every behavior, but refuse to accept bad behavior.
 Serve the organization by confronting and holding non-conformers to the same high ethical standards as others.

-- Exercise a high level of Emotional Intelligence (EQ).
-Expand your self-awareness, self-regulation and internal motivation – a passion for serving others with internal and conscious, from the heart, motivations.
+4. Exercise a high level of Emotional Intelligence (EQ).
+Expand your self-awareness, self-regulation, and internal motivation – a passion for serving others with internal and conscious motivations.

-- Involve them in the decision-making process.
+6. Involve them in the decision-making process.
 Empower them to make a decision within their groups with the understanding and knowledge that the decision is for the good of the organization, and not for their own benefit or notoriety.
-In addition, leadership is responsible for the moral and ethical development of all employees, which insures performance is in accordance to organizational standards.
+In addition, leadership is responsible for the moral and ethical development of all employees, which ensures performance is in accordance with organizational standards.

-- Be a person of character who leads with the utmost moral authority.
-Being the example of professional character and high moral standards makes a leader worthy of respect, inspiring trust and confidence, enabling the establishment of accountability to ensure superior standards of performance.
+7. Be a person of character who leads with the utmost moral authority.
+Being an example of professional character and high moral standards makes a leader worthy of respect, inspiring trust and confidence, enabling the establishment of accountability to ensure superior standards of performance.
 This is the obvious key to moral and ethical consistency in preserving organizational core competencies.

-- Use the organizational Vision, Mission and Goals as a constant motivator to maintain continual focus on the ideals of excellence, remembering that Leadership PRIDE is a “Personal Responsibility In Developing Everyone.”
+8. Use the organizational Vision, Mission, and Goals as a constant motivator to maintain a continual focus on the ideals of excellence, remembering that Leadership PRIDE is a “Personal Responsibility In Developing Everyone.”

-- Keep the focus on “People First”, serving others with a commitment to meeting their highest priority development needs.
-This aspect of Servant Leadership is the “Calling” describes by Greenleaf as a ‘natural desire’ to serve others, with a ‘willingness’ to sacrifice the self-interest of leadership.
+9. Keep the focus on “People First”, serving others with a commitment to meeting their highest priority development needs.
+This aspect of Servant Leadership is the “Calling” described by Greenleaf as a ‘natural desire’ to serve others, with a ‘willingness’ to sacrifice the self-interest of leadership.